ravent61/Nonograms/readme.md

 To run the application with Maven in IntelliJ, follow these steps:

-1. Click the vertical "Maven" expansion tab which is on the right side of the window.
+1. Click the vertical "Maven" expansion tab which is on the right side of the IntelliJ window.

 2. Expand the "Plugins" folder.